sochi/php-nginx/README.md

 * running unprivileged Nginx and PHP-FPM from supervisord

-The respective changes include installing of `pdo_mysql` extentsion instead of MySQLi .
+The respective changes include installing of `pdo_mysql` extentsion instead of MySQLi.
 And setting the default public directory differently to keep it closer to other images, such as `composer`.

 ## Extending the server